abriotde/openhems-sample/docs/source/configure.rst

 * A Home-Assistant complete `entity ID` witch you can get on Home-Assistant dashboard.
 To do so, click on the device line you want to get on the dashboard.
 You will get a popup window, on top right, click on parameter buttons and copy complete `entity ID` (Click on the icon, will copy it).

 Add as many line like bellow for all electrical source.
 Usually there is the public grid and/or solar panel

+This is a list of "nodes".
+We detail it on ::doc:`configure_nodes` but here is the common part of nodes attributes.

 * *id* : A name witch can be what you want without special caracters.